 July brings more heat and crowds to the desert.
 However, July also brings the monsoon season.
 Brief thunderstorms usually only last a few minutes or so before moving on across the landscape.
 These clouds can make for dramatic lighting and interesting skies against the famed arches.
 The flat light of summer days doesn't provide the ideal time to visit the park.
 You'll want to plan your visits for the morning and evening hours.

 In early August, you will likely find the lingering remnants of monsoon season.
 Heat, crowds, and billowing clouds begin to fade in the park as August moves toward the fall season.
 This time of year, it's best to beat the heat of mid-day with a day rafting adventure and a visit to Arches in the evening sunset hours.

 Typically, these are the wettest months to visit Moab.
 Monsoon season ends as the summer temperatures begin to cool.
 These months provide some of the best times to visit the park.
 This "Indian Summer," as it is called, is especially enchanting in the southwest desert.
 The angle of sunlight offers shadows and contrasts for an experience like no other time of year in Moab.
 Cottonwood trees in Courthouse Wash are ablaze with the fall colors providing stunning views.
 Hiking is easy in these temperatures, however, the daylight hours are shorter.

 November in Arches National Park

-You will find snow on red rock features, icy trails, and frigid temperatures in the months of November through February in Arches National Park.
-You may be surprised to imagine snow piled up on these iconic desert features, but Moab sits in the high desert, just over 4,000 feet above sea level.
-For obvious reasons crowds have long since dispersed.
-You may even find yourself alone in the park for a few quiet minutes.
+From November to February in the park, you will find snow on the red rock, icy trails, and frigid temperatures.
+You may be surprised to imagine snow piled up on these iconic desert features but Moab sits in the high desert just over 4,000 feet above sea level.